Loginistaken/Minflorix-Q-Battery/MinFlorix-Q V3 Battery.md

 7. Summary: The Future of Quantum Batteries

 By evolving from the original Minflorix-Q-Battery A-Quantum Battery-Project to the new Minflorix-Q-Battery V3:
-Soluly, the diagnostics score approaches perfection.
+Soluly, the score approaches perfection.
 This is accomplished by:

     Upgrading materials (solid-state, graphene, quantum dots).
     Embedding AI for intelligent management.